fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs phone %}
-The contact number for the user's primary phone.
+The contact number belonging to this record.
 {% enddocs %}

 {% docs photo %}